MultiAPI Spoof: A Multi-API Dataset and Local-Attention Network for Speech Anti-spoofing Detection: Local Attention Enhanced Anti-spoofing Network

 \subsection{Prior Knowledge: Nested Res2Net (Nes2Net-X)}

-The Nes2Net-X architecture \cite{nes2net}, is a multi-scale feature extractor for high-dimensional speech representations.
-An audio segment $x_i$ is encoded into $x'i \in \mathbb{R}^{C\times T'}$ and split into channel-wise subsets $x_{i,1},\dots,x_{i,J}$.
-Each subset is processed hierarchically: the first passes through Convolution(Conv) and Weighted Summation (WS), while subsequent subsets are fused with the previous output before Conv.
-All outputs are refined via Conv and Squeeze-and-Excitation (SE) module with residual connections to obtain the anti-spoofing feature representations $h_{i,j} \in R^{(C/J) \times T'}$, as shown in \eqref{x1}.
+The Nes2Net-X architecture \cite{nes2net} is a multi-scale feature extractor for high-dimensional speech representations.
+An audio segment $x_i$ is encoded into $x_i' \in \mathbb{R}^{C\times T'}$ and split into channel-wise subsets $x_{i,1},\dots,x_{i,J}$.
+Each subset is processed hierarchically: the first passes through Convolution(Conv) and Weighted Summation (WS), while subsequent subsets are fused with the previous output before convolution.
+All outputs are refined with a convolution and Squeeze-and-Excitation (SE) module with residual connections to obtain the anti-spoofing feature representations $h_{i,j} \in R^{(C/J) \times T'}$, as shown in \eqref{x1}.